 TruGrid Connector for Windows PC is Summit Hosting's latest way to log into your server.
 With its built-in, optional Multi-Factor Authentication and ability to access your server from an application as well as a web portal, it offers better security and even easier access wherever and whenever you need it.

-If you will be utilizing Multi-factor Authentication, the following steps will bring through the setup process of the TruGrid Connector for Windows PC.
-If you are not utilizing the added security that multi-factor authentication provides, please check out our TruGrid Basic Setup Guide for Windows PC to complete your setup process.
+If you will be utilizing Multi-factor Authentication, the following steps will guide you through the setup process of the TruGrid Connector for Windows PCs.
+If you are not utilizing the added security that Multi-Factor Authentication (MFA) provides, please check out our TruGrid Basic Setup Guide for Windows PC to complete your setup process.

 Note: You must have your Windows computer, smartphone, and Internet access to complete these steps.

-a.
-On your Windows computer, download TruGrid Windows Connector from https://www.trugrid.com/downloads/winconnector.
+- On your Windows computer, download the TruGrid Windows Connector from https://www.trugrid.com/downloads/winconnector.
 This will download a file named "TruGrid_Windows_Connector_Installer".